 The prohibition on insolvent trading

-Previously, the law effectively mandated directors to move to external administration as soon as their company was insolvent to avoid risk of personal liability.
+Previously, the law effectively mandated directors to move to external administration as soon as their company was insolvent to avoid the risk of personal liability.
 Under section 588G of the Corporations Act, there is a prohibition on anyone who is appointed a director of a company in Australia from continuing to trade – that is, incurring debt – if the company is insolvent at the time.
 Insolvency means that the company is not just experiencing a temporary liquidity problem but has a shortage of working capital, the company is unable to pay its debts as and when they fall due and payable.
 Section 588G was a cause of action that liquidators had against company directors after a company is placed in liquidation.

 These new reforms are a dramatic departure from the previous insolvency law because before the safe harbour carve out was created.
 Previously, a director of an insolvent company went to see a professional advisor who would advise on a formal appointment.
-This was because, under the prohibition against insolvent tradition there was:
+This was because under the prohibition against insolvent tradition there was:

 - a duty to creditors; and